Bridging Knowledge Graphs to Generate Scene Graphs: Experiments

 \subsection{Implementation details}

-We use a fully connected network with one hidden layer and ReLU activation for each $\phi_\text{send}$, $\phi_\text{receive}$ and $\phi_\text{att}$.
-We use a linear layer for each $\phi_\text{init}$.
+We use three-layer fully connected networks with ReLU activation for all trainable networks $\phi_\text{init}$, $\phi_\text{send}$, $\phi_\text{receive}$ and $\phi_\text{att}$.
 We set the dimension of node representations to 1024, and perform 3 message passing steps, except in ablation experiments where we try 1, 2 and 3.
 We tried various values for $\beta$.
-Generally the higher it is, mean recall improves and recall is hurt.
-We find that $0.999$ is a good trade-off.
-Also we used $K_\text{bridge}=5$.
+Generally the higher it is, mean recall improves and recall falls.
+We found $0.999$ is a good trade-off, and chose $K_\text{bridge}=5$ empirically.
 All hyperparameters are tuned using a validation set randomly selected from training data.
-We borrow the Faster R-CNN backbone trained by \cite{zellers2018neural}, which predicts 128 proposals.
+We borrow the Faster R-CNN trained by \cite{zellers2018neural} and shared among all our baselines, which has a VGG-16 backbone and predicts 128 proposals.

 In our commonsense graph, the nodes are the 151 entity classes and 51 predicate classes that are fixed by \cite{xu2017scene}, including background.
-We use the GloVE \cite{pennington2014glove} embedding of category titles to initialize their node representation (via $\phi_\text{init}$).
+We use the GloVE \cite{pennington2014glove} embedding of category titles to initialize their node representation (via $\phi_\text{init}$), and fix GloVE during training.
 We compile our commonsense edges from three sources, WordNet \cite{miller1995wordnet}, ConceptNet \cite{liu2004conceptnet}, and Visual Genome.
 To summarize, there are three groups of edge types in our commonsense graph.
-We have \texttt{SimilarTo} from WordNet hierarchy, we have \texttt{PartOf}, \texttt{RelatedTo}, \texttt{IsA}, \texttt{MannerOf}, and \texttt{UsedFor} from ConceptNet, and finally from VG training data we have conditional probabilities of subject given predicate, predicate given subject, subject given object, \etc. We explain this process in detail in the supplementary material.
-The process of graph generation involves manual effort, thus we make the created commonsense graph publicly available as a part of our code.
+We have \texttt{SimilarTo} from WordNet hierarchy, we have \texttt{PartOf}, \texttt{RelatedTo}, \texttt{IsA}, \texttt{MannerOf}, and \texttt{UsedFor} from ConceptNet, and finally from VG training data we have conditional probabilities of subject given predicate, predicate given subject, subject given object, \textit{etc.} We explain the details in the supplementary material.
+The process of compiling and pruning the knowledge graph is semi-automatic and takes less than a day from a single person.
+We make it publicly available as a part of our code.
+We have also tried using each individual source (e.g. only ConceptNet) independently, which requires less effort, and does not significantly impact the performance.
+There are also recent approaches to automate the process of commonsense knowledge graph construction~\cite{bosselut2019comet,ilievski2020consolidating}, which can be utilized to further reduce the manual labor.